alliedvision/VmbPy/README.md

 requires a pre-existing Vimba X installation on your system, as VmbPy will attempt to load the necessary libraries at import time.

+> [!NOTE]
+> If a `.whl` with included VmbC libs is used, it is possible that binary dependencies of VmbC need
+> to be installed separately.
+For example on windows the Visual C++ Redistributable is required.
+> These dependencies will be automatically installed if Vimba X is installed on the system.

 ## Optional dependencies

 For some functionality of VmbPy optional dependencies (also called "extras") are required.
 These